velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 I nod, blushing furiously and fighting to catch my breath.
 "Th-thank you.
 Ah, God.
 Thank you so much.
 That was so wonderful."

-"I could tell you've been wanting that ever since you laid eyes on me," said Taya teasingly.
+"I could tell you've been wanting that ever since you laid eyes on me," says Taya, amused.

 I rest my head against her.
 "I... you're so beautiful.
 And you've been so kind to me.
 And I really like you.
 And...
 God, I like the things you do to me.
 But I am *so* scared."

 "You're afraid of what I *can* do to you."

 I nod.
-"I want to stay with you, where it's warm and safe and cozy.
+"I want to stay with you, where it's warm and safe and quiet.
 I want that so badly.
 But I... it would be taking so much on trust.
 And I've only known you for such a short while.
 I--"

-And then suddenly a horrible thought occurs to me and I look up at her in alarm.
+And then a horrible thought forces itself upon me and I look up at her in alarm.
 "Taya?"

 She frowns.
 "What's the matter?"

 "This... power you have.
-Other Shadows have it too?"
+Other duskwrai— Thalisans have it too?"

 "We all do."